NWChemEx/TAMM/dox/README.md

-Base Documentation Repository for NWChemEx
+Base Documentation Repository for TAMM
 ==========================================

 Doxygen supports numerous customization features (take a look at the Doxyfile in this repo for a complete list).
-The point of this repo is to provide a source of the NWChemEx project's preferred settings so as to generate uniform documentation.

 How To Use
 ----------